MicrosoftDocs/Devices-docs/surface-hub/appendix-a-powershell-scripts-for-surface-hub.md

 PrintSuccess "The following mailbox has been created for this room: $strEmail"

-## Create or retrieve a policy that will be applied to surface hub devices ##
+## Create or retrieve a policy to be be applied to surface hub devices ##
 # The policy disables requiring a device password so that the SurfaceHub does not need to be lockable to use Active Sync
-$strPolicy = Read-Host 'Please enter the name for a new Surface Hub ActiveSync policy that will be created and applied to this account.
+$strPolicy = Read-Host 'Please enter the name for a new Surface Hub ActiveSync policy to be be created and applied to this account.
 We will configure that policy to be compatible with Surface Hub devices.
 If this script has been used before, please enter the name of the existing policy.'